Infanta Cristina of Spain: Corruption inquiry

-Her husband was investigated from early 2012 on suspicion of fraudulently obtaining millions in public funds in the Nóos case.
+Her husband was investigated from early 2012 on suspicion of fraudulently obtaining millions in public funds in the Nóos affair.
 In April 2013, Infanta Cristina was formally named as a suspect in the case by the judge in charge.
 When invited to comment, a Royal Household spokesman said that the Casa Real "does not comment on judicial decisions", yet the next day, after the anti-corruption prosecutor announced that he would appeal the decision, it relented by expressing "absolute conformity" with the legal authorities.
 In light of the forthcoming trial, she and her children moved to Geneva, Switzerland, in summer 2013.
 On 7 January 2014, a Spanish judge charged her with tax fraud and money laundering and ordered her to appear in court.
 The infanta made her first appearance in the Majorca Court on 8 February 2014, where she denied any knowledge of her husband's dealings.

 Spanish judge Jose Castro formalised charges against Infanta Cristina on 25 June 2014.
 In November 2014 the High Court of Palma de Mallorca upheld tax fraud charges against the princess, paving the way for her to face trial; however, it decided to drop money-laundering charges.
 Her lawyers maintained that they remained completely convinced of her innocence.
 On 22 December 2014 the High Court of the Balearic Islands announced that Infanta Cristina, her husband, and 15 others would stand trial on tax fraud charges "as soon as next year".